Employment Verification

 Basic verification confirms core facts: employer, job title, and dates of employment.
 This is sufficient for most pre-employment screening programs.

-Comprehensive verification goes deeper — requesting salary history, job responsibilities, reason for leaving, and rehire eligibility.
+Comprehensive verification goes deeper — requesting job responsibilities, reason for leaving, rehire eligibility, and salary history where permitted by applicable state law.
 This level of detail is useful for executive-level hires or positions with specific performance requirements.

 Note that many employers have policies limiting what they will disclose.
 Our researchers document what was and was not provided so you have a complete picture of the response.